top of page

 In the United Kingdom, a second mortgage often referred to as a "secured homeowner loan" or simply a "homeowner loan," is a type of personal loan that is secured against your property.
 It means that your home or another property you own serves as collateral for the loan.
 Secured loans are commonly used by homeowners to borrow larger sums of money for various purposes, such as home improvements, debt consolidation, or major expenses.
 Here are some key features of secured loans in the UK:

-5. Credit History: While having a good credit history can help you secure more favorable terms, secured loans may be accessible to individuals with less-than-perfect credit since the loan is backed by collateral.
+• Credit History: While having a good credit history can help you secure more favourable terms, secured loans may be accessible to individuals with less-than-perfect credit since the loan is backed by collateral.

-7. Repayment Schedule: Repayment is typically structured as monthly installments, including both principal and interest.
+• Repayment Schedule: Repayment is typically structured as monthly instalments, including both principal and interest.
 Be sure to carefully review the terms and conditions, including the repayment schedule, before agreeing to the loan.

 Mortgage Protection